Dershowitz: Trump pursuing quid pro quo to help re-election is not impeachable

 Dershowitz's argument was met with swift pushback.

-Neal Katyal, former U.S. solicitor general and an NBC News/MSNBC legal analyst, called Dershowitz's argument "inane."
+NBC News/MSNBC legal analyst Neal Katyal, a former U.S. solicitor general, called Dershowitz's argument "inane."

-"That would allow a president to do literally anything and destroy re-elections as a check on presidential behavior," Katyal told NBC News.
-"I'm sure [former President Richard] Nixon thought the break-in was OK because it aided his re-election, which was supposedly in the public interest too."
+"That would allow a president to do literally anything and destroy re-elections as a check on presidential behavior," Katyal said.
+Referring to former President Richard Nixon's involvement in the operation at Democratic national headquarters in 1972 that led to the Watergate scandal, he said: "I'm sure Nixon thought the break-in was OK because it aided his re-election, which was supposedly in the public interest, too."

-Erwin Chemerinsky, dean of the University of California at Berkeley's law school, told NBC News he thought Dershowitz's argument was "absurd and outrageous."
+Erwin Chemerinsky, dean of the University of California, Berkeley law school, said he thought Dershowitz's argument was "absurd and outrageous."

 "It means that a president could break any law or abuse any power and say that it was for the public interest because the public interest would be served by his or her election," he said.